tapphughesn/DirectedReadingProgramFall2018/README.md

 (implemented as a directed graph using strings for node labels).
 If the poset is d-complete (see http://proctor.math.unc.edu/), then the program can evaluate the number of linear extensions of the poset.

+In order to run the file you will need Java SE Development Kit 8.
+You can run it from the command line (Terminal), or by importing it into a Java IDE.